 CNN’s chief national correspondent John King, shown above, has been dubbed by one fan “the Toscanini of the Telestrator.”
 Actually King’s electronic board is far more complex than a mere telestrator.

-Telestration has advanced quickly in the last decade and is being used this election year in ever more productive and complex modes.
+Telestration has advanced quickly in the last decade and is being used during elections in ever more productive and complex modes.
 The elaborate gizmo depicted above includes “Jeff Han’s Perceptive Pixel Touch Screen.”

 Other election news broadcasts employ a barrage of even showier electronic toys like giant Montage processors, professional video processors used for multi-image displays to create LED walls and multiplex screens texted by Screenwriter® software — equipment so cool it would make a techie drool.